dotEthan/RecipeApp/README.md

 * Implement and maintain TDD
 * Redesign - Overlay working, now to start making it pretty and responsive.
 * Test Mode - Edit Recipes
+* Adding New Recipe Button no longer working due to redesign.

 ### To Come: